klikli-dev/modonomicon/docs/getting-started/step-by-step-with-datagen/step-by-step-with-datagen.md

 ## Book Creation Demo Project

-To show how to create a book with datagen, we have created a demo project that you can use as a starting point for your own book.
+To show how to create a book with datagen, we have created a demo book that showcases the most commonly used modonomicon features and you can use as a starting point for your own book.

-You can find the files at **https://github.com/klikli-dev/modonomicon-demo-book**
+You can find the files at *[*https://github.com/klikli-dev/modonomicon-demo-book](https://github.com/klikli-dev/modonomicon/tree/HEAD/common/src/main/java/com/klikli_dev/modonomicon/datagen/book)**

 ### For Mod Developers

-You can copy and paste code from the Demo Project into your own mod.
+You can copy and paste code from the Demo Book into your own mod.
-Please also see [Maven Dependencies](../maven-dependencies) for information on how to set up the Modonomicon dependency (alternatively, look into the `build.gradle` and `gradle.properties` files of the demo project).
+Please also see [Maven Dependencies](../maven-dependencies) for information on how to set up the Modonomicon dependency.

 :::caution